 FORAGING FROM THE CARCASS COURSE

-The course brings this period to life in a most valuable and resourceful way, as you begin to not only understand the time taken to produce small and effective life essentials, but it helps us to value how the whole animal can be consumed and honoured for the life that has been taken.
+The course brings this time period to life in a most valuable and resourceful way, as you begin to not only understand the time taken to produce small and effective life essentials, but it helps us to value how the whole animal can be consumed and honoured for the life that has been taken.

-Each day begins at 9.30am and finishes at 4.30pm
+The course begins at 9.30am on day 1 and ends at 4.30pm on day 2.